Describe a historical building you have been to: IELTS Speaking Cue Card

 What other historical buildings are famous in Tamil Nadu?

-Tamil Nadu is home to many historical buildings, such as the Brihadeeswarar Temple in Thanjavur, which is also a UNESCO World Heritage site, and the Shore Temple in Mahabalipuram, known for its stunning architecture and coastal views.
+Apart from Meenakshi Amman Temple, Tamil Nadu is home to several other historical buildings like the Brihadeeswarar Temple in Thanjavur, which is also a UNESCO World Heritage Site, and the Shore Temple in Mahabalipuram, known for its stunning architecture and historical significance.

 How does the architecture of Meenakshi Amman Temple compare to other temples?

-What role do historical buildings play in preserving culture?
+What role do historical buildings play in modern society?

 Band 6-7